jadeilsonm/Recipes-App/README.md

 # Welcome to the RecipeHunter repository!

-Recipe hunter is an application developed as a form of evaluation at the front-end module of trybe course, to offer recipes for theuser'sin various forms, both for food and drinks, with the ability to apply different filters.
+Recipehunter is an application that offers the user several recipes of different nationalities between food and drinks, the application was developed as a form of evaluation in the front-end course of trybe, during the development we were able to put into practice the main contents of React acquired in course.
+To style the project we use Styled Components and for deploy Firebase.